Seal of the Prophets: Official mandates

 In Pakistan voters before voting and leaders before assuming their offices have to declare in writing and take an oath of finality of prophethood, (i.e. Khatm-i-Nabuwat); any one not subscribing is considered claiming otherwise and a non-Muslim and may face persecution and loss of opportunities.
 Quranic verses and Ahadith pertaining to the finality of prophethood have to be displayed prominently in Government offices, and at entrances to districts along highways.

 On 22 June 2020, the Government of Pakistan made it mandatory that the term be added to the name of Muhammad in textbooks and official documents where previously it was passed on 15 June in the Sindh Assembly.
 In October 2021 Punjab, Pakistan provincial assembly recommended inclusion of oath of Khatm-i-Nabuwat in the Nikah (marriage) documents.

 Similarly, the Khatumo administration based in Buuhoodle and centred on the Sool, central Sanaag and Ayn regions of northern Somalia, claims its title is derived from the Quranic injunction of Khatam an-Nabiyyin.

-Ahmadiyya interpretation
+Ahmadi interpretation

 The Ahmadiyya Community believe that Muhammad brought prophethood to perfection and was the last prophet to have brought a complete and comprehensive universal law for humanity, but prophethood subordinate to Muhammad is still open.
 New prophets may be born, but they must be seen as subordinate to Muhammad and cannot create any new law or religion.
 Mirza Ghulam Ahmad, who founded the movement in Qadian, India in 1889, is believed to be the promised Messiah and Mahdi.
 He claimed a kind of prophethood, believed he had been divinely appointed to revive and universally establish Islam, but not to have add to or change the laws of God or Muhammad.
-This has caused controversy between Ahmadis and more mainstream Muslims, who accuse them of denying the finality of prophethood.
-Ahmadiyya Muslims are subjected to considerable persecution for their beliefs.
+This has caused dispute between Ahmadis and mainstream Muslims, who accuse them of denying the finality of prophethood and therefore consider them to be outside the Islamic fold.
+Ahmadiyya community members are subjected to considerable persecution for their beliefs in some countries.